Aaron’s Family 1924

 Aaron and Helen’s family

-With children Louis, Philis, Howard, their spouses and grandchildren.
-This is proof that Aaron and Helen defeated Hitler: Not only did they survive The Holocaust, but they expanded their family to live their happiest, most prosperous days on Earth.
+With children Louis, Philis, and Howard Herskowitz, their spouses and grandchildren.
+This is proof that Aaron and Helen defeated Hitler: Not only did they survive the Holocaust, but they expanded their family to live their happiest, most prosperous days on Earth.